Guidelines and Policies for Potential Paper or Poster Presenters

-Thank you for your interest in IAIA’s annual conference, to be held 29 April – 2 May 2019 in Brisbane, Australia.
-This year’s theme is “IAIA19: Evolution or Revolution: Where next for impact assessment?”
+Thank you for your interest in IAIA’s annual conference, to be held 4-7 May 2022 in Vancouver, Canada, together with complementary virtual components.
+This year’s theme is “Confidence in Impact Assessment: Policies, partnerships and public involvement.”

-To ensure a smooth abstract submission and follow-up process, please note the following guidelines, policies, and tips.
+To ensure a smooth abstract submission and follow-up process, please note the following information, guidelines, and policies.

-Potential presenters are required to check the bottom of this form confirming that they have read and understand this information before completing the submission process.
+Potential presenters are required to check the bottom of this form confirming that they have read and understand this information before continuing the submission process.

-The following information will be required in the online form when you submit your abstract:
+The following information will be requested in the online form when you submit your abstract.

 Do not submit an abstract on behalf of someone else.
 This ensures that the submission record is correct and the presenter receives important conference communications from the beginning of the process.

-Please ensure that the person who will be making the presentation at the conference (hereinafter referred to as “you”) is listed as the “Presenting Author,” even if that person is not, e.g., the lead writer or researcher of the paper or project.
+Please ensure that the person who will be making the presentation at the conference or speaking on the recording (hereinafter referred to as “you”) is listed as the “Presenting Author,” even if that person is not, e.g., the lead writer or researcher of the paper or project.

-Session chairs may submit abstracts to the sessions they are chairing; however, they should plan to be the last speaker in the session.
+Session chairs/co-chairs may submit abstracts to the sessions they are chairing in person in Vancouver; however, they should plan to be the last speaker in the session.

 Number of Submissions

-If your name is attached to more than two sessions as a session chair/co-chair or as a presenting author, only your first two submissions will be considered.
-Additional submissions and/or your name will be dropped from the program without further notice.
+If your name is attached to more than one submission as a session chair, co-chair, or presenting author, only your first submission will be considered.
+Additional submissions and/or your name on additional submissions will be dropped from the program without further notice.

 Submission Deadline and Confirmation of Submission

-The deadline for abstracts is 19 October 2018 (submissions close at 11:59pm US Central Standard Time).
-It is your responsibility to address questions about submissions to HQ before 19 October, so that if there is a problem, we can still help you make the submission on time.
+The deadline for abstracts is 8 November 2021.
+Submissions close at 11:59pm US Central Standard Time.
+(No exceptions.)
+It is your responsibility to address questions about submissions to HQ before this date so that if there is a problem, we can still help you make the submission on time.

 All abstracts must be submitted via the online form.
 Abstracts not sent via the online form will not be considered.

-Upon successful submission of your abstract, you will receive an immediate online confirmation notice followed by an e-mail notice.
+Upon successful submission of your abstract, you will receive an automatic e-mail notice.
 Be sure to save the confirmation of submission notice for reference in case of a problem or question.
-If you do not receive these messages, your abstract has not been successfully submitted.
+If you do not receive the notice, please check your spam filter (see “Communications from IAIA” below.)
+If it is not there and you have not received a notice, your abstract has not been successfully submitted.
 Please try again, or contact email@example.com for assistance.

 The primary language of the conference is English, and your abstract should be submitted in English.

-Presenting authors are required to register and pay fees by 25 January 2019.
+Presenting authors are required to register and pay fees by 2 February 2022.
 At that time, your presentation will be dropped from the program if you are not yet registered with fees paid in full.
+(No exceptions.)

 Registration is available online beginning in October.